-Parker Appraisal District appraisal responsibilities are divided between three appraisal departments; residential and commercial and business personal property.
-The residential appraisal department is organized into geographic regions by school districts.
-The department also contains an agricultural land appraisal section and a research section.
-The commercial appraisal department is organized into, commercial (real property) appraisal, complex properties/abatements, commercial research, and litigation/arbitration.
-The Business Personal Property division has an appraisal and research section.
+Parker County Appraisal District appraisal responsibilities are divided between 3 appraisal divisions; residential, commercial, and business personal property.
+Each division contains an appraisal and research section.
 PCAD contracts with an outside firm, Pritchard & Abbott to handle mineral valuations.

-In both the residential and commercial department, the appraisal staff is responsible for collecting and maintaining property characteristic data for classification, valuation, and information processes.
+In both the residential and commercial division, the appraisal staff is responsible for collecting and maintaining property characteristic data for classification, valuation, and information processes.
 Accurate valuation of real and personal property by any method requires a physical description of personal property, land, and building characteristics.
 An effective data collection effort involves the regular field inspection of all real and personal property accounts.
-It is the goal of PCAD appraisal departments to periodically complete a thorough, on-site field review, for residential and commercial properties.
+It is the goal of PCAD appraisal divisions to annually complete a thorough, on-site field review, for residential and commercial properties.
 Business personal property data is field-verified every year.
 Meeting this goal is dependent on budgetary constraints and staffing levels.

-- Personnel Each appraisal department activity within Parker Appraisal District is supported with a staff of appraisers and clerical support personnel.
-These employees are assigned to a specific appraisal department; however many staff appraisers have experience and knowledge in the mass appraisal of all categories of property. - Data Existing property characteristics data, for the residential appraisal staff, the commercial appraisal staff and the business personal property staff is contained in a CAMA (Computer Assisted Mass Appraisal) system.
+- Personnel Each appraisal division activity within Parker County Appraisal District is supported with a staff of appraisers and clerical support staff.
+These employees are assigned to a specific appraisal division; however, many staff appraisers have experience and knowledge in the mass appraisal of all categories of property. - Data Existing property characteristics data, for the residential appraisal staff, the commercial appraisal staff and the business personal property staff is contained in a CAMA software system.
 All appraisers verify existing property characteristics, record changes to property data and collect new data.
-Existing data from the Gemini Appraisal Software system, along with PCAD GIS maps, and Pictometry, can be accessed on the website through I-Phones or I-Pads.
-Other field inspection resources may include MAPSCO street directories, sales and income data, fire damage reports, private water and electrical service applications, building permits, building plans, site plans, photos and actual cost information.
+Existing data from the CAMA software system, along with PCAD GIS maps (with ortho-photography) can be accessed through computers and/or mobile devices provided by PCAD.
+Other field inspection resources may include sales and income data, fire damage reports, private water and electrical service applications, building permits, building plans, site plans, photos and actual cost information.